-- Workshop budget that includes travel, accommodation, meals, and onsite costs.
+- Workshop budget that includes proposed location in Canada, France or the UK, travel, accommodation, meals, and onsite costs.
 Please provide a brief justification for each line item.
 The need for funds should be specified, along with any existing funds that would be used to offset workshop costs (direct or in-kind).
-Note: budgets over $50,000/$80,000 CAD will not be considered.
+A budget template with eligible expenses will be provided.

-1. Evidence of the unique nature or novelty of the proposal theme and its potential impact
+1. Evidence of the relevance or novelty of the proposal theme and its potential impact

 - Does this workshop add value to what is currently being done internationally in the proposed research area?